MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/organization-administration/configure-document-management.md

 3. Open an attachment that is stored in SharePoint.

-4. Sign in with any other user account that has read access to the attachments page and the configured SharePoint folder and verify that they can also open and preview the attachment.
+4. Sign in with another user account that has read access to the attachments page and the configured SharePoint folder.
+Verify that they can also open and preview the attachment.

 ## Configure file types